-Repeat until desired wall height is achieved.
-Finish the corner off with a closed-end coping block.
+Repeat until desired wall height is achieved, alternating between R1 & R2 blocks for each course.
+Install the coping blocks and finish the corner off with a closed-end coping block.
+Alternative coping that offers an overhang maybe available, check with the local manufacture for options.